mechmotum/baby-vibration/README.rst

 .. _Shimmer: https://www.shimmersensing.com/

 Scenario
-   We test a combination of vehicle, baby seat, baby dummy, road surface (including shock), and speed.
+   We test a combination of vehicle, infant seat, infant dummy, road surface (including shock), and speed.
 A unique combination of these factors is called a "scenario".
 Session